 Once you contact EAP, here is what generally happens (since every situation is unique, this process will vary to meet individual needs):

-- You make an appointment (appointments required, see below) to meet with a coordinator in the EAP office (AB-110) or on the phone to discuss your problem or concern.
+- You make an appointment (appointments required, see below) to meet with a coordinator in the EAP office (AB-110) or on the phone/via Zoom to discuss your area(s) of concern.

 - You and your EAP coordinator will clarify and assess your situation and discuss resources and referral options.
 Your coordinator will recommend various plans of action and make appropriate referrals.